lowlydba/tsc-check/docs/find-tsc-regressions.md

 ## 📋 Prerequisites

 - Node.js & npm/Yarn installed
-- A `tsconfig.json` at the repo root that reflects your “build” configuration
+- A `tsconfig.json` at the project root that reflects your “build” configuration
 - Git CLI

 ### 🛠️ Step 1: Get base errors on `main`